11 Careers You Can Access With Your Esthetician License

 #11: Licensing Examiner

-If you want to work in education, but perhaps not as an instructor, perhaps you could look into becoming a licensing examiner.
+If you want to work in education, but perhaps not as an instructor, maybe you could look into becoming a licensing examiner.

 Tasks for this career include creating the board exam for their state.